Research Interests

 with Sang Wu

 This paper examines the welfare implications of mandatory disclosure of intermediate success in multi-stage R&D races under duopoly competition.
 A leader’s announcement of its intermediate success has a dual effect on its rival.
 On the one hand, it encourages the follower to stay in the race by resolving uncertainty about project feasibility; on the other hand, it deters the follower by signaling an enlarged technological gap.
-Under a full disclosure regime, inefficiencies may therefore arise from (i) the firm(s) exiting the race too late or too soon in the absence of intermediate success, and (ii) the follower staying in the race upon the leader’s preliminary breakthrough, even when immediate exit is socially optimal.
-We show that voluntary (non)disclosure by the weaker firm has no effect on social welfare.
-By contrast, voluntary (non)disclosure by the stronger firm is socially beneficial when firms’ R&D capabilities lie in an intermediate range, whereas mandatory disclosure becomes necessary when firms are sufficiently strong.
+Under the mandatory disclosure regime, inefficiencies may therefore arise from (i) the firm(s) exiting the race too late or too soon in the absence of intermediate success, and (ii) the follower staying in the race upon the leader’s preliminary breakthrough, even when immediate exit is socially optimal.
+We show that mandatory disclosure is socially desirable when both firms are sufficiently strong.
+By contrast, allowing the stronger firm to withhold its intermediate success can be welfare-enhancing when firms’ R&D capabilities lie in an intermediate range.

 Learning, Incentives, and CEO Turnover: A Structural Approach